muratsplat/multilang/README.md

         }
     }
 ```
 Multilang gets with new rule.
 'RequiredForDefaultLang' rule validates elements for default language id.
-If default language is Turkish, the rule make be valited Turkish element and than if it is empty, returns false with valation message.
+If default language is Turkish, and if Turkish element is empty, validation is failed.

 RequiredForDefaultLang accepts tree parameters.
 First of these prefix for picking elements up and second parameter is default language id and also last parameter is replacer in error message.